 Councilmember Amy Brendmoen has proudly represented the Ward 5 community on the Saint Paul City Council since 2012, handily winning reelection in 2016.
-In 2018, Amy was elected to be the President of the City Council–fiercely advocating for Ward 5 neighborhoods and the city as a whole.
-She has approached the Council President role as an opportunity to make city government more approachable and inclusive of community voices.
+In 2018, Amy was elected to be the President of the City Council–where she has been a fierce advocate for our neighborhoods and force the city as a whole.
+She has embraced the Council President role as an opportunity to make city government more accessible and inclusive of community voices.
+As Council President, Amy is the Chair of the city’s budget committee.
+She is knowledgeable about all aspects of the $600M budget and has successfully directed resources to long overlooked parts of the Ward including Railroad Island, MaryDale Park and Rice Larpenteur to name a few.

 Amy also serves as a Commissioner on the Saint Paul Housing and Redevelopment Authority (HRA) and was its Chair from 2014-2017.
 The HRA undertakes housing, commercial and business development activities for Saint Paul.
 It provides real estate acquisition opportunities, housing and commercial loans and grants, and the issuance of tax-exempt bonds.
-She also serves on the Saint Paul Public Libraries Board, Saint Paul Regional Water Services (Vice-Chair), Rush Line Corridor Commission and the League of Minnesota Cities.
+She also serves on the Saint Paul Public Libraries Board, Saint Paul Regional Water Services (Vice-Chair), Rush Line Corridor Commission, the Community First Public Safety Work Group and the League of Minnesota Cities.

 Lake Laps Walked